sensu/sensu-docs/content/sensu-core/0.29/installation/install-rabbitmq-on-rhel-centos.md

 ## Install RabbitMQ

-According to the [official RabbitMQ installation guide][2], although RabbitMQ packages are included in the RPM-based distribution repositories, the versions included often lag behind RabbitMQ releases.
+Although RabbitMQ packages are included in the RPM-based distribution repositories, the versions included often lag behind the supported RabbitMQ release series.

 Please see the [official RabbitMQ installation guide][2] for recommended installation strategies.

-[Sensu Support][3] is available for RabbitMQ versions 3.6.4 and newer ([on Erlang version 19.3 or newer][4]).

 ## Managing the RabbitMQ service/process {#managing-the-rabbitmq-serviceprocess}